rorosaurus/esp8266-goggles/README.md

 # Getting started with Software
 1. Install the [CH340G driver (for D1 mini)](/drivers/CH340G)
 1. Install [Arduino IDE](https://www.arduino.cc/en/Main/Software) (follow [these instructions to update the board manager URL in options](https://github.com/esp8266/Arduino#installing-with-boards-manager))
-1. In the Arduino IDE, I set Tools -> Board to `WeMos D1 R2 & mini`, and left the rest of the settings as default
+1. In the Arduino IDE, I set Tools -> Board to `WeMos D1 R2 & mini`, set the Programmer to `USBtinyISP`, and left the rest of the settings as default.
 1. Follow [these instructions](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use) to install the Arduino libraries from this repository, which are [stored here](/libraries)
 1. Plug the board into your computer via micro USB
 1. Turn the device on, and press the [flash button](wemos-d1-mini.png) (this seems to be optional), then you can upload your sketch!
+If you run into issues uploading, you should restart your PC or try using other COM ports (under Tools).
 1. I recommend starting with the [blink](/blink/blink.ino) project.
 Try changing the delays and confirm that the LED blinks like you expect it to!
 Congrats, you have the basics of the software sorted out!

 # Hardware assembly